 Give this habit of worship priority, and plan ahead.

 2. Pick a time of day.

-There is a common myth that you have to do this in the morning.
+There is a common myth that you have to do Bible study in the morning.
 I was taught growing up that this was best.
 But if that standard is actually keeping you from opening your Bible at all, it’s time to rethink.

 Yes, there are benefits to reading first thing.
 You get it done and don’t have to forget to remember it later.
 It starts you off on the right foot mentally/spiritually.
 It’s “giving God the first fruits of my day.”